gis-yang/gis-yang.github.io/_pages/Team.md

   - image_path: /assets/images/Owen.jpg
     title: "Owen Hussey"
     excerpt: "Owen Hussey is the graduate assistint for MTI project"
+  - image_path: /assets/images/Melanie.JPG
+    title: "Melanie Morales"
+    excerpt: "**Graduate Research Assistant (NSF START)** <br />Melanie Morales, originally aspiring to teach at Clovis Community College, discovered her passion for GIS, reshaping her academic path.
+She transferred to San Jose State University, earning a Bachelor's in Geography and an Urban Planning minor.
+Now, she's on track to obtain her Master's in Geography.
+Melanie has balanced education with roles at Mosaic America and within the SJSU Geography Department, serving as both a recruiter and a teaching assistant."

 feature_row_team1:
   - image_path: /assets/images/bio-photo.jpg